Are you paying an affiliate fee to your customers to recommend their friends?

 Poor day care center.
 Don’t be like them.

-This great article by Alfie Kohn shows that in over 20 published studies, people who expect to receive a reward do not perform as well as those who expect nothing.
+In over 20 published studies, people who expect to receive a reward do not perform as well as those who expect nothing.

 Don’t underestimate the power of no reward.
 Don’t introduce market mindset for social things.